SheetJS/docs.sheetjs.com/docz/docs/03-demos/20-content.md

 ```

 The browser should refresh to show the contents of the spreadsheet.
 If it does
-not, hit Refresh manually or open a new browser window.
+not, click Refresh manually or open a new browser window.

 ![Nuxt Demo end of step 5](pathname:///nuxt/nuxt5.png)